Trust Guard supports

 Dave and Scott Brandley have made it a point to get to know founder Stu McLaren of World Teacher Aid and for this they can recommend this charity without hesitation.

 For more information you can contact either Trust Guard, or World Teacher Aid.
-Trust Guard is committed to helping these children learn and invite you to do the same if you’re in the position to give.
+Trust Guard is committed to helping these children learn and invite you to do the same if you’re in the position to give, or visit A Good Cause.